Bindila-Bogdan/Traffic-Signs-Recognition/README.md

 ## Performance

-- The system is running at 6-10 FPS on a single core of a Raspberry Pi 4 while capturing images in real-time.
+- The system runs at 6-10 FPS on a single core of a Raspberry Pi 4 while capturing images in real time.
-- It classifies the traffic signs with an accuracy of 95.85%.
+- It classifies traffic signs with an accuracy of 95.85%.

 ## Appendix

-- For more information please refer the detailed presentation and paper that are placed in [this directory](./paper_presentation/).
+- For more information, please refer to the detailed presentation and paper that are placed in [this directory](./paper_presentation/).

 ## License